 Dedicated IP – $30.00 per month

 Winner: Amazon SES wins this one by a long shot.
-The flat rate of 10 cents per 1,000 emails is both cheap and easy to understand, and it also has the cheapest dedicated IP addresses out of the three providers.
+The flat rate of 10 cents per 1,000 emails is both cheap and easy to understand, and it also has reasonably priced dedicated IP addresses.
 The 62,000 free monthly emails is icing on the cake for those hosted on Amazon EC2 too.
-Mailgun comes in at second place, and it does include 10,000 emails per month free.
+Second place is a tossup between Mailgun and SendGrid, depending on the number of emails you need to send.

 Ease of Use with WordPress

 It’s important to pick an email service that you feel comfortable working with.
 All of these services have plugins available to make integrating transactional email easier, so let’s take a look at how they stack up.